• Four iPhone 13 models at the same iPhone 12 sizes

 Concept artist Ian Zelbo has also created renders of the iPhone 13, this time based on CAD files from leaker Jon Prosser.
 These again show the diagonal camera lens array and smaller notch.

 A clutch of leaks and rumors point toward the iPhone 13 getting an under-display take on Touch ID.
-There is still some doubt bubbling around that this will be the case, though a leaker recently suggested that Touch ID will be included based on a redesigned Control Center in iOS 15 that hints at the feature.
+There is still some doubt bubbling around that this will be the case, as it could be exclusive to the iPhone 14.
 At a time when mask-wearing is prolific, having a secondary form of biometric security would be very welcome.

 Potentially, the biggest change we might see with the iPhone 13 is that one model would feature a portless design, dropping the Lightning port and opting for charging and data transfer to be carried out wirelessly.
 However, Apple analyst Ming-Chi Kuo disputed this possibility, saying that there will not be a portless iPhone 13: "At present, the MagSafe ecosystem is not mature enough, so the iPhone will continue to use the Lightning port in the foreseeable future."